kevinbazira/algori-pdf-viewer-lite/readme.txt

 See more details here [Premium Plugin features](http://www.kevinbazira.com/blog/article/algori-pdf-viewer-pro-for-wordpress-gutenberg)

 == Changelog ==

+= 1.0.6 - June 17 2020 =
+* Removed Toolbar, MediaUploadCheck and deprecated wp.components.IconButton
+* Added MediaReplaceFlow component that enables users to edit/replace a PDF by using the Media Library or by inserting a URL or by uploading new media.

 = 1.0.5 - Feb 06 2020 =
 * Added algoriPDFViewerPluginDirectoryPath to support smooth upgrades from versions <= 1.0.3